 Throughout the facility are interpretive wayside exhibits that invite visitors to imagine the experience of that tragic day.
 Through superimposing descriptive images of Pearl Harbor as it was in 1941 across the panorama of the busy port as it appears today, the wayside exhibits allow visitors to connect the past with the present.

 The 75-minute program for the USS Arizona Memorial begins at the theater.
-It includes a brief introduction, a 23-minute documentary film, a Navy-operated shuttle boat ride to the USS Arizona Memorial, and time to experience the Memorial itself.
-Note: There are no public restroom facilities on the Memorial.
-Within the Memorial itself, visitors will see three distinct areas:
+It includes an introduction, a 23-minute documentary film, a Navy-operated shuttle boat ride to the USS Arizona Memorial, time to experience the memorial itself, and finally, a boat ride back to the visitor center.